nativeB/legion/README.md

  You can add as many as you want

   <strong>locations</strong> in the document can either be the <strong>head</strong> or the<strong>body</strong>
- The <strong>infohash</strong> is the info hash of the torrent you created in the webtorrent client, it can be as manny as you want  but remember to add them in order of preference{important files first}
+ The <strong>infohash</strong> is the infohash of the torrent you created in the webtorrent client, it can be as many as you want  but remember to add them in order of preference{important files first}

  The fallback fields accepts the file paths to your scripts , this is used when your user dosent support webtorrent you can just add only the name if legion.js is in the same folder

-oh and to get the info hash of your torrent just rightclick your torrent in the webtorrent desktop copy the instant.io link past it in your editor and just copy everything after  instant.io/#
+oh and to get the info hash of your torrent just rightclick your torrent in the webtorrent desktop copy the instant.io link paste it in your editor and just copy everything after  instant.io/#

 ## Prerequisites